megardn/PennLINC.github.io/docs/TheWay/CuratingBIDSonCUBIC.md

 has_toc: true
 ---

-# The PennLINC Informatics Team's Workflow for currating and running *prep pipelines on BIDS datasets on CUBIC using CuBIDS DataLad
+# Our Workflow for currating and running preprocessing pipelines on BIDS datasets on CUBIC using CuBIDS DataLad
 {: .no_toc }

 ## Table of contents